 I asked Richard Jackson, from WorldWeatherOnline to give us his top tips for driving safely in rain.

 It can be hard work driving in heavy rain, especially if you are travelling in a new location.
-Unknown roadways, sudden curves, reduced field of vision and more can be a recipe for disaster for those unprepared and not driving sensibly for the weather.
+Unknown roadways, sudden curves, reduced field of vision and other hazards can be a recipe for disaster for those unprepared and not driving sensibly for the weather.

-There are several safety precautions which should be observed when driving in the rain.
-These are things you can do to ensure you and your passenger’s safety when driving in heavy rains during daytime or at night.
+There are several safety precautions which should be observed, even when driving in light rain.
+These are things you can do to ensure you and your passenger’s safety during daytime or at night.

-In the event that you encounter bad weather while driving, remember these heavy rain safety tips:
+In the event that you encounter bad weather while driving, remember these safety tips:

 - Drive more slowly than usual.
-No matter what the speed limit sign says, slow down until you are comfortable.
-This will also keep you from hydroplaning on standing water you may come across.
+No matter what the speed limit sign says, avoid high-speed driving and reduce the car’s speed until you are comfortable.
+This will also keep you from hydroplaning on any standing water you may come across.

 - Try and avoid standing water– this is the easiest way to avoid aquaplaning.
 Try and follow the ‘tracks’ of the vehicle ahead of you.
 (Just out of interest- hydroplaning & aquaplaning are exactly the same thing- skidding across the top of water in a terrifying and not-very-controllable way.)